minagawah/react-widget-setup-2021/README.md

 };
 ```

-and it allows you to use the hash:
+and it allows you to use the exposed hash like this:

 ```js
 const worker = new SharedWorker(`./my_worker.js?{__webpack_hash__}`);